awage/Basins.jl/README.md

 ### 1.5 - Notes about the method

-The algorithm search for the attractors on the grid and then identify the "color" of the initial condition with two basic methods:
+This method identifies the attractors and their basins of attraction on the grid without prior knowledge about the system.
+At the end of a successfull computation the function returns a structure BasinInfo with usefull information on the basin defined by the grid (`xg`,`yg`).
+There is an important member named `basin` that contains the estimation of the basins and also of the attractors.
+For its content see the following section `Structure of the basin`.

+From now on we will refer to the final attractor or an initial condition to its *number*, *odd numbers* are assigned to basins and *even numbers* are assigned to attractors.
+The method starts by picking the first available initial condition not yet numbered.
+The dynamical system is then iterated until one of the following condition happens:
+* The trajectory hits a known attractor already numbered: the initial condition is collored with corresponding odd number.
-* a) The trajectory hits an attractor: case solved
+* The trajectory diverges or hits an attractor outside the defined grid: the initial condition is set to -1
-* b)  The trajectory hits several already colored boxes with the same color in a row: we color our box with the same color.
+* The trajectory hits a known basins 10 times in a row: the initial condition belongs to that basin and is numbered accordingly.
+* The trajectory hits 60 times in a row an unnumbered cell: it is considered an attractor and is labelled with a even number.

-This method is at worst as fast as tracking the attractors.
-In the best cases there is a signicative improvement.
+Regarding performace, this method is at worst as fast as tracking the attractors.
+In most cases there is a signicative improvement in speed.

 ### Structure of the basin:

 The basin of attraction is organized in the followin way:

-* The atractors are even numbers in the matrix.
+* The atractors points are *even numbers* in the matrix.
+For example, 2 and 4 refer to distinct attractors.
-* The basins corresponding the attractor n is numbered n+1.
+* The basins are collored with *odd numbers*, `2n+1` corresponding the attractor `2n`.
-* If the trajectory diverges or converge to an atractor outside the defined grid it is labeled -1
+* If the trajectory diverges or converge to an atractor outside the defined grid it is numbered -1

 ## 2 - Computataion of the Basin Entropy